readysteady/percentage/README.md

 ```

 Percentage objects can also be constructed directly, but in this case
-BigDecimal/Rational values are treated as fractions, for example:
+BigDecimal/Rational values are treated as fractions:

 ```ruby
 Percentage.new(50)  # => 50%